With the ending of Passover we begin looking forward to the celebration of Shavuot. You may be wondering, “What are the customs of Shavuot?”

 - Blessings: You shall be to Him a kingdom of priests and a holy nation.

-Obedience may not get you rescued, but it does get you blessed!
+Obedience doesn’t get you rescued, but it does get you blessed!

 Because the gift of the Law and the land that God was giving them was likened to nourishment and sweetness, it became one of the common customs of Shavuot to serve foods that incorporated milk and honey during the feast.